-When Sitka Salmon sent me loads of fish to cook with this year in preparation for a project we were working on, I started working on a few great ways to use frozen fish, especially white-fleshed fish like black rockfish and cod.
-Making a topping with dried black trumpets, leeks and tomatoes was one of my favorite preps on the first round of things I made, and it is a great method you can apply to lots of fish, using a number of different wild mushrooms.
+Flaky white fish, baked with a topping with dried black trumpets, leeks and tomatoes was one of my favorite summer recipes.
+It's a great method you can apply to lots of fish, using a number of different wild mushrooms.

 The recipe itself I started working on after I was flipping through an old book by Swiss chef Fredy Girardet, a favorite chef of mine in the world of old-school masters.
 The dish had no image, but I could see it in my mind.
 It was just a simple dish of freshly caught white fish (bream I believe) baked with a topping of freshly cooked garden vegetables referred to as a crust.